s14321k/Interview-Qusions-markdowns/SpringBoot.md

 ## @Controller vs @RestController
 ### @Controller
-- In @Controller, we need to use @ResponseBody on every handler method.
+- In `@Controller`, we need to use `@ResponseBody` on every handler method.
 - In @Controller, we can return a view in Spring Web MVC.
-- In @Controller, we need to use @ResponseBody on every handler method.
 - Specialization of @Component
 - Serves as the roll of controller
 - Used in Spring MVC
-- The dispatcher scans such annotated classes for mapped methods and detects @RequestMapping annotations.
+- The dispatcher scans such annotated classes for mapped methods and detects `@RequestMapping` annotations.

 ### @RestController
-- In @RestController, we don’t need to use @ResponseBody on every handler method.
+- In `@RestController`, we don’t need to use `@ResponseBody` on every handler method.
-- In @RestController, we can not return a view.
+- In `@RestController`, we can not return a view.

 ![img_18.png](images/img_18.png)